-Our aim for our learners is for them to become value and recognised members of society.
-Networking wit local community projects and organisations takes plac throughout their time at school so that when the leave us they can continue to make a positiv contribution within their local area and beyond.
+Our aim for our learners is for them to become valued and recognised members of society.
+Networking with local community projects and organisations takes place throughout their time at school so that when they leave us they can continue to make a positive contribution within their local area and beyond.